 - Keep to your nursing schedules - Dropping a feeding slot suddenly and getting ready for a new one can get your breasts to become engorged.
 So it's better to reduce the time and slowly undo the feeding slot.
 If your baby starts nursing less, you may pump to relieve fullness.

 - Tight bras are a bad idea - Make sure your bras fit comfortably and grow with you.
 Good nursing bras are an investment that you must make.
-Here are 5 reasons you need a good nursing bra.
-You can buy Morph Nursing Bras from here.
-Avoid tight top wear.
+Here are 5 reasons you need a good nursing bra, avoid tight top wear.
 Wear comfortable nursing kurtis, tops to help make breastfeeding easier.